AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

  * **Esoteric Elements:** You’ve learned to manipulate the following two elements in your runes:
    * **Time:** dealing with speeding or slowing things
    * **Space:** dealing with locations and distances

+## Bag of Bones
+You're a walking, talking skeleton.
+Devoid of life and yet alive.
+Perhaps your state is the result of a run-in with a grumpy necromancer.
+Or maybe a ritual for lichdom went badly.
+Or did you get bored of guarding a dungeon, and decide to try your luck with a life of adventure?
+Your status as a bag of bones means you'r harder to kill (a second time) but making friends is perhaps a bit more difficult now.
+### Core Ability
+**Living Death:** You're a skeleton.
+You're made of bones and animated by some supernatural force.
+You’re hard to kill, and don’t stay down for long.
+### You Start With
+ * 4 Grit
+ * A Lack of Flesh
+ * A Fearsome Visage
+ * A Scavenged Weapon (d6)

+### No Body To Love
+Your **Lack of Flesh** grants you +1 Armor against physical damage.
+Your **Fearsome Visage** will be initially frightening to most creatures, unless you take measures to obscure your form.
+You do not require food, water, or sleep.
+As long as your skull remains intact, you cannot fully die.
+Instead of being incapacitated by Critical Damage, parts of your body are knocked off.
+You do not restore STR by resting, but instead by collecting or replacing lost or damaged bones.

+### Advanced Abilities
+Pick one Advanced Ability at character creation.
+Gain more by spending XP equal to twice the number of Advanced Abilities you currently have.
+ * **No Bones About It:** You can incorporate other bones into your body to grant yourself an innate ability of the original creature.
+Unless extreme measures are taken the grafted bones are Fragile (See: Artificer Pg 23) and risk breaking after activing the borrowed ability.
+ * **Your Bones Are Your Money:** You can remove bones from your body to offer in trade (causing a loss of STR).
+The person receiving your bones will believe they are valuable and greatly desirable.
+This lasts until midnight at which point the glamour is removed and they become aware they received nothing more than old bones.
+ * **Humerus Presence:** You've developed a way of walking and talking that changes you from frightening to funny.
+Rather than an initial reaction of fear, most creatures first impression of your will be that of a harmless and hilarious bony jester.
+ * **Skeleton Crew:** Animate a dead creature's skeleton as a mount, minion, or pet.
+It has stats as it did in life, but falls apart and must be reainmated upon taking Critical Damage.
+Follows orders but otherwise has the intelligence of a moderately bright dog.
+You can maintain a number of animated skeletons equal to the number of Advanced Abilities you have.

+## Sneaky Bastard
+You’ve always been up to something.
+When people look one way, you’re going the other.
+There’s always at least one more ace up your sleeve.
+Of course all this has a tendency to ruffle feathers, so it’s a good thing you’ve got the perfect partner to watch your back… yourself.
+### Core Ability
+**Self Cloning Technique:** You have the ability to split apart or create copies of yourself.
+Choose the style of cloning you use:
+ * Split Self, divide your physical self in two.
+ * Shadow Clone, you and your shadow can act dependently.
+ * Illusory, create flawless illusions of yourself.

+### You Start With
+ * 4 Grit
+ * Daggers (d6), you always manage to have another one secreted about your person.
+ * Ring of 6 Bump Keys, roll a d6 to open a lock: (1: the lock and key break, 2-3: the lock or key breaks, 4-6: nothing breaks).
+ * A Dramatic Looking Cloak

+### Self Cloning Technique

+**Split Self:** Divide yourself in two.
+Your split starts with your Grit and a d4 in all Attributes.
+You may step down your own Attributes to step up the corresponding Attribute of your clone.
+If either half dies the missing Attributes are lost, although you may heal back to your maximums as usual.
+You are both halves of yourself at all times, and you both have access to your inventory although only one half may use a specific item at any given time.

+**Shadow Clone:** You can separate your shadow from your physical self.
+Your shadow is insubstantial and immaterial, but cannot pass through opaque objects.
+It is immune to physical damage, but vulnerable to magic and bright lights.
+Your shadow can hide in the shadow of another creature, and while there you can read their surface thoughts, and communicate to them mentally.

+**Illusory:** Create a number of illusory clones up to the number of advanced abilities you have.
+Your clones are insubstantial and intangible but are otherwise indistinguishable from your real self.
+You do not have to declare which of you is real until it matters, and you share the senses of all clones simultaneously.
+When attacking with clones if you would deal Direct Damage you must either declare the clone is actually you or reveal it as an illusion.

+### Advanced Abilities
+Pick one Advanced Ability at character creation.
+Gain more by spending XP equal to twice the number of Advanced Abilities you currently have.
+ * **Multifarious Copies:** When you create your clone you may change its physical appearance.
+ * **For He Can Creep:** Your footsteps make no sound, and you are impossible to see by mundane means if you are motionless in shadow.
+You may extend this effect to anyone you choose within 10 feet of you.
+ * **Snap:** Recall your clone to yourself, or yourself to your clone from any distance.
+Anyone touching you while you do so is carried along.
+ * **Pick Pocket:** While a creature is totally unaware of your presence (discounting clones) you may swap an object they carry with an object of similar size and heft.